NamNamIoT/RAK3172_CANOPUS/README.md

 ![boards-manager](https://user-images.githubusercontent.com/49629370/224521119-0c5ceeaf-b944-413b-9f04-d7f7e5b9ca50.png)

-6. Write `RAK` in the search bar, as shown in **Figure 8**.
+6. Write `RAK` in the search bar.
 This will show the available RAKwireless module boards that you can add to your Arduino Board list.

 7. Click on the area highlighted in blue to select **RAKwireless RUI STM32 Boards**.
 Install the latest version of the  **RAKwireless RUI STM32 Boards** by clicking on **Install** button.